Meet Cody, the Rottweiler

 So yes, they can do some damage and should be raised so they are not put in positions they feel they need to.

 What is the average lifespan of a Rottweiler?

 Cody lived to be about 12, which is a couple of years longer than the average Rottie.

-To us, it was clear he wanted to see our daughter and granddaughter just one last time.
+He clearly wanted to see our daughter and granddaughter just one last time.

 Are Rottweilers good dogs?